-In this review we are going to look at the Hardy Zenith Series of Fly Rods.
+In this review we are going to look at the Hardy Zenith Fly Rod Series.
 We’ll look at real user opinions, the pros and cons of the series and how they stack up.
 We’ll also show you the best places to buy the Zenith online, regardless of whether you’re located in or outside the USA.

 The Hardy Brand